docelic/amber-introduction/README.md

 end
 ```

-This is used in practice in the following way:
+This is used in practice in the following way in `config/routes.cr`:

 ```crystal
 Amber::Server.configure do |app|